MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	4. On the **Group_Afterwork_United States | Overview** page, you can see there's one users show under **Not reviewed** category.

-4. Reviwew the access review and approve the guest user.
+4. Review the access review and approve the guest user.

 	1. Connect to the **Client 2 VM** and browse to the **Outlook.com** (https://outlook.office.com/) as **Alex Wilber** (AlexW@&lt;YourTenant&gt;.onmicrosoft.com).
 You can open an InPrivate window.